 What's the Best Local LLM to Run on Mac Mini M4 with 24-32GB RAM?

-I just got my Mac Mini M4 with 24GB of RAM, excited to run local LLMs.
-I fired up Ollama and tried pulling Llama 3.1 70B.
+When I first got my Mac Mini M4 with 24GB of RAM, excited to run local LLMs, I fired up Ollama and tried pulling Llama 3.1 70B.
 It downloaded for 30 minutes, then crashed with an out-of-memory error.
 My enthusiasm quickly turned to frustration.

 The Memory Math Problem